ongr-io/ElasticsearchBundle/README.md

 ## License

-This bundle is under the MIT license.
-Please, see the complete license in the bundle ``LICENSE`` file.
+This bundle is licensed under the MIT license.
+Please, see the complete license in the bundle `LICENSE` file.